18F/health-tracking-course/collections/_rubric/id-high-2.md

 Think if they include in their plans for the projects:
 - User research&mdash;like surveys, testing, or interviews with users
 - Evaluation&mdash;compiling data from actual users, via web traffic, tests, or surveys and interviews
-- Feedback&mdash;Using evidence from their users to make revisions to their tool based on evidence and user feedback
+- Feedback&mdash;using evidence from their users to make revisions to their tool based on evidence and user feedback

 Pick a couple of examples of this in your state’s current projects&mdash;maybe one that looked good and one that didn’t.
 We’ll discuss these when we gather as a group.

 {% include shared-experience-prompt.html %}
-## Discuss in Community (1h, group)
+## Discuss in community (1h, group)

 Come together with your colleagues for a conversation.